 This dish was a new one on me…Featherbed Eggs.
 I mean, how could you not fall in love with a name like that?
 It makes me think of country inns with crisp white sheets, quilt draped beds.
 Cotton curtains blowing in a warm breeze.
 Comfort.

 You know I posted a recipe just the other day for some very special cornbread – my Jalapeno Cheddar Cornbread.
 And declared (oh but I do declare a lot of things – just because it’s my blog, lol) that being a Northerner I liked my cornbread light & fluffy & moist.

 So how do you all like your cornbread?
 Me, I’m a Northerner, through and through.
 I like mine light and fluffy and moist and in this instance, with a bit of a bite from jalapeno.
 It’s not too much heat, but just enough to make you sit up and take notice.

-If you want an incredible, moist, fluffy cornbread, you’ve got to try Famous Dave Anderson’s recipe.
+If you want an incredible, moist, fluffy cornbread, you’ve got to try Famous Dave Anderson’s recipe for his Famous Dave’s Cornbread.
 He claims it’s even better than his corn muffins that are served at his Famous Dave’s restaurants.
 I agree!

 It might have been the name that drew me in.
-The Cheese Zombie.
-It was the wholehearted endorsement of those who had grown up on Cheese Zombies that hooked me.
+The Original Cheese Zombie Sandwiches.
+It was the wholehearted endorsement of those who had grown up on The Original Cheese Zombie Sandwiches that hooked me.
 A Cheese Zombie is a sheet tray of home-made bread layered with an oozy, gooey American cheese and Cheese Zombies are sooo much better than they sound.